-Nikki became a Nutrition and Dietetics Technician, Registered (NDTR) in 2014, and since, has been working as a clinical consultant in the realm of long-term care, skilled nursing, and sub-acute care/rehabilitation.
-Prior to that, her background included working in acute care, weight management, and sales management.
+Nikki is a Registered Dietitian (RD) currently serving our great Veterans in the Greater Tampa Area, while continuing to do selective consulting work.
+Before working as an RD, she became a Nutrition and Dietetics Technician, Registered (NDTR), working as a clinical consultant in the realm of long-term care, skilled nursing, and sub-acute care/rehabilitation for approximately four years.
+Prior to that, she worked in acute care, weight management, and sales management.

-Having just accepted a position working for our amazing Veterans in the outpatient setting, Nikki foresees great opportunity to grow with and help expand the focus on whole-body health.
+Thoroughly enjoying the unique position of being able to ‘give back’ a little to our Veterans in the outpatient setting, Nikki foresees great opportunity to grow with and help expand the focus on whole-body health for our amazing Vets.

-Being a glutton for lifetime learning, she aims to continue expanding her education and credentials to specialize in a variety of arenas (ex: becoming an Integrative and Functional Nutrition Certified Practitioner [IFNCP]).
-Her hopes are to inevitably expand the usage and knowledge of Integrative and Functional care through her work, whether that be with the government or through pursuing her own (side) business venture.
+Being a glutton for lifetime learning, she aims to continue expanding her education and credentials to specialize in a variety of arenas, in time.
+One of her dreams is to become an Integrative and Functional Nutrition Certified Practitioner (IFNCP)!
+Her hopes are to inevitably expand the usage and knowledge of Integrative and Functional care through her work, whether that be through the government sector or through pursuing her own (side) business venture to do so.

 Thoroughly enjoying the challenges provided from clinical nutrition, she plans to expand upon that base to continue endorsing, mentoring, and aiding in helping others reach and obtain their health goals through a tailored individualized care approach by focusing on the root causes of chronic disease and working proactively via outpatient nutrition.